A Blog About Topics and Views of Interest to Christians

 A church worship service is a sacred time, a moment of adoration, awe, glorification, thanksgiving, praise, supplication, and reverence toward the almighty God.
 It is a time to worship only God and to be solemn and respectful in His presence.
 Recognizing or praising a human being or any entity other than the triune godhead of Christianity during a church worship service is inappropriate and an offense to God.

 Applause is but one example of the secular world being inappropriately brought into Christian worship.
 There are others, including instrumental music, for which there is no New Testament authority for its inclusion in church worship services.
-Worship requires verbal communication with God either orally, spiritually, or in written form, which instrumental music and clapping do not contain.
+Worship requires verbal communication with God, which instrumental music and clapping do not contain.
 However, the issue regarding instrumental music is one to be addressed in another article.

 [1] Webster’s Encyclopedic Unabridged Dictionary of the English Language (Deluxe Edition 2001), 1928.